Calise425/Blackjack-Desktop-App/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open a pull request or submit an issue if you encounter any bugs or have suggestions for improvements.
+Feel free to reach if you encounter any bugs or have suggestions for improvements.

 ## Wishlist/ TODO